Informational + commercial

 Whipped tallow versus balm for KP on arms and thighs

 For broad KP zones, whipped tallow cream is usually the more realistic starting point because it spreads thinner, feels easier under clothing, and is less likely to turn everyday body care into a heavy occlusive routine.
-Balm is better reserved for smaller winter-dry patches, stubborn outer-arm edges, or rough spots that stay flaky after showering.
+Balm is better reserved for smaller winter-dry patches, stubborn outer-arm edges, rough knee-adjacent spots, or flaky areas that stay dry after showering.
 If you are trying to cover both arms or both thighs every day, ease of use matters more than choosing the richest possible texture once.
+The product you can apply lightly three or four times a week will usually beat the product you use heavily once and then avoid.

 How to layer beef tallow with urea, lactic acid, or salicylic acid lotions